google/yamlfmt/docs/command-usage.md

     - Log the details for the path discovery process.
 Use it to debug your include/exclude patterns.
 * `config`
     - Log the details for the configuration loading process.
 Use it to figure out which config file yamlfmt uses and why.
+* `diffs`
+    - Log each diff for all formatted files.
 * `all`
     - Enable all available debug codes.